 Support organisations

-Local support groups:
+Local parent support groups:

-• Autism Hope is a support group for parents of children with autism of all ages.
-They are based in the North of Sheffield and meet monthly.
-Children are welcome to come along.
+Autism Hope are a support group for parents and family members of autistic children and young people of all ages.
+They are based in the North of Sheffield and meet weekly.
+07968 984179 | autismhopesheffield@gmail.com

-• Epilepsy Action is the UK’s largest epilepsy membership organisation.
-The Sheffield branch acts as a support group to people with epilepsy, their families and friends, as well as providing information and educating the public about the condition.
-The group holds monthly meetings for mutual support and advice about epilepsy in a friendly group.
+Epilepsy Action is the UK’s largest epilepsy membership organisation.
+The Sheffield Talk & Support group acts as a support group to people with epilepsy, their families and friends; they also provide information and educate the public about the condition.
+The group meets on the second Thursday of every month at 7.15-8.45pm at United Reform Church on Norfolk Street.
+0113 210 8899 | lso@epilepsy.org.uk

 Sheffield City Council services: